Quasisections of circle bundles and Euler class: Introduction

 \end{definition} Throughout the paper, the maps $q$ and $\pi\circ q $ are assumed to be \textit{generic}, or \textit{stable}, in the sense of Whitney's singularity theory \cite{AVGZ}.
 In particular, this means that the singularities of $q$ can be lines of self-intersection, isolated triple points, and Whitney umbrellas only.
 We also assume that away from Whitney umbrellas, the singularities of $\pi\circ q $ are pleats and folds.
 There are some more natural genericity conditions; we discuss them in due time.

 \textbf{Main results}\begin{itemize}

-\item Theorem \ref{ThmMain} (\textit{The local formula for the Euler number}) asserts that the Euler number of a bundle equals the weighted number of some special singularities of the quasisection, called \textit{singular vertices}.
-These are: ($I$) intersections of (projections of) two folds of $\mathcal{Q}$, ($II$) pleats of $\mathcal{Q}$, and ($III$) intersections of a fold and a regular sheet of $\mathcal{Q}$. \item Section \ref{SecExamples} gives a zoo of quasisections. \item Theorem \ref{ThmUniqueness} (\textit{the uniqueness theorem}) asserts that no other assignement of weights gives a valid local formula. \end{itemize}
+\item Theorem \ref{ThmMain} ({The local formula for the Euler number via singularities of a closed quasisection}) asserts that the Euler number of a bundle equals the weighted number of some special singularities of the quasisection, called \textit{singular vertices}.
+These are: ($I$) intersections of (projections of) two folds of $\mathcal{Q}$, ($II$) pleats of $\mathcal{Q}$, and ($III$) intersections of a fold and a regular sheet of $\mathcal{Q}$. \item Section \ref{SecExamples} gives a zoo of closed quasisections. \item Theorem \ref{ThmUniqueness} (\textit{the uniqueness theorem}) asserts that no other assignement of weights gives a valid formula in Theorem \ref{ThmMain}.